Omaima-Q/Net_practice_42/README.md

 The TCP/IP alias comes from two of the most important protocols the Internet Protocol Suite contains:

 the **Transmission Control Protocol (TCP)** and the **Internet Protocol (IP)**.

+Initially developed by the United States Department of Defense and now maintained by the Internet Engineering Task Force (IETF), the TCP/IP protocol stack defines how data should be handled, transmitted, routed, and received over the Internet.

+Anything that is connected to the Internet or operates with it must comply with the rules defined in the TCP/IP protocol stack.

+Two machines that want to communicate over the Internet must both implement the TCP/IP protocol stack in order to talk to eachother correctly.